ASTK18243U Forced and Unforced Immigration – What are the Policy and Attitudinal Consequences?

 Grade 12: Mastering conceptual and theoretical approaches concerning immigration/integration policies

 Grade 7: Decent understanding conceptual and theoretical approaches concerning immigration/integration policies

 Grade 2: Sufficient understanding of conceptual and theoretical approaches concerning immigration/integration policies

 The sessions will be a combination of teacher-led and interactive discussions of the basic course readings.
-Moreover, the session will include short impulse presentations by student groups on a self-chosen additional text to broaden the perspectives of the sessions.

 The overarching teaching aim is to create a dynamic, constructive, and relaxed environment to guarantee that the intended learning goals are reached.

 - 7,5 ECTS

 - No external censorship

 - In the semester where the course takes place: Three-day compulsory written take-home assignment